samuraisam/pyapns/README.md

     >>> notify('myapp', 'hexlified_token_str', {'aps':{'alert': 'Hello!'}})

 ### The Multi-Application Model
 pyapns supports multiple applications.
 Before pyapns can send notifications, you must first provision the application with an Application ID, the environment (either 'sandbox' or 'production') and the certificate file.
-The `provision` method takes 3 arguments, `app_id`, `path_to_cert_or_cert`, and `environment`.
+The `provision` method takes 4 arguments, `app_id`, `path_to_cert_or_cert`, `environment` and `timeout`.
 A connection is kept alive for each application provisioned for the fastest service possible.
 The application ID is an arbitrary identifier and is not used in communication with the APNS servers.

+When a connection can not be made within the specified `timeout` a timeout error will be thrown by the server.
+This usually indicates that the wrong [type of] certification file is being used, a blocked port or the wrong environment.

 Attempts to provision the same application id multiple times are ignored.